graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/interfaces.md

     ...

     // Note: be sure not to pull in these references from DI when the graph types
-    // are registered as transient, which is the default
+    // are registered as transients (the default lifetime for graph types)

     var droidType = new GraphQLTypeReference("Droid");
     var humanType = new GraphQLTypeReference("Human");